codebytes5/ngx_status_module/README.md

             root /path/to/js_file;
             index  index.html index.htm;
         }

+- ngx_mds_epoll.so is optional, if used enable it int events configuration as bellow:

+		events {
+			use mds_epoll;
+		}

 - edit js file and change script_name variable if location = /basic_status is changed